All aboard this year's Crazy Train!

-Due to NJ pandemic regulations and executive orders, the 22nd Annual "Train"ing Run has been cancelled for 2020.
-We hope to see you on the first Saturday in June, 2021.
+(Due to NJ pandemic regulations and executive orders, the 22nd Annual "Train"ing Run was cancelled for 2020. )

 With a goal of providing a great running experience , event organizers have limited participation to 300 runners.
 Volunteer positions are still available as well as participating in the picnic.

 Healthline Media has named the “Train”ing Run one of the “10 Best Marathons in the Northeast” and you don’t even have to run the marathon distance to take part.